 To learn more about the show and see episodes that have aired, visit PBS NC.

-Watch episodes below!
+Watch episodes from Season 1 below!

 Herbalist, naturalist and storyteller Doug Elliott spends his days making connections with the natural world.
 Also, Northern transplant and cartoonist Rich Powell illustrates a famous monologue by Andy Griffith.